ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/beyond-the-100/http-calls.md

 You can use ANY http method in the `cfhttp` calls, the default is a `GET` operation.
 {% endhint %}

-As you can see from the example above, you can pass parameters to the HTTP request by using the child `cfhttpaparam` construct.
+As you can see from the example above, you can pass parameters to the HTTP request by using the child `cfhttpparam` construct.
 This parameter can be of many different types: `header, body, xml, cgi, file, url, formfield, cookie` depending on the requirements of the http endpoint.

 ## The Result Structure